smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 >
 > ```

-It's often recommended to come up with a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help others understand your issue.
+It's best to create a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help others understand your issue.
 This way, they can help you get an answer quickly.
 Remember, its a community run platform!

 Don't get discouraged if your question gets downvoted or removed, this just means you need to format your question a little differently next time!